Space4Restoration/spatialBACI/tutorials/BACI_Baviaanskloof.md

-We here use a part of the Baviaanskloof dataset created by [del Río-Mena et al., 2021](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0243020), included in the package, to demonstrate a before-after-control-impact (BACI) evaluation using the package.
+We here use a part of the Baviaanskloof dataset created by [del Río-Mena et al., 2021](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0243020), included in the `EnvImpactEval` package, to demonstrate a before-after-control-impact (BACI) evaluation using the package.
 The Baviaanskloof dataset contains the sites of large-scale spekboom (*Portulacaria afra*) revegetation in the semi-arid Baviaanskloof Hartland Bawarea Conservancy, South-Africa.
 Attributes to the spatial data indicate in which year the revegetation was undertaken by the different restoration organizations active in the area (Commonland, Living Land, Grounded) and whether lifestock grazing exclusion was implemented as a restoration activity or not.
 As an example, we here select the sites revegetated in 2012 that were not subject to lifestock grazing exclusion.

 ``` r
 library(EnvImpactEval)